 Requirements to Change Streamlabs Bot Name

 Before we start, it’s important to know that in order to change your Streamlabs bot name, you’ll need to sign up for Streamlabs Prime.
-If you’re on the fence about whether or not Streamlabs Prime is a worthwhile investment for your stream, head on over to our Streamlabs Prime Complete Guide, which we just updated for 2021.
+If you’re on the fence about whether or not Streamlabs Prime is a worthwhile investment for your stream, head on over to our Streamlabs Prime Complete Guide.

 How to Change Your Streamlabs Bot Name